The Way Forward: Accelerating Progress for Women & Girls

 No country has achieved gender equality yet.

-Join a series of virtual conversations with women’s rights leaders during spring 2021 informed by a groundbreaking report by the Georgetown Institute for Women, Peace and Security and The Rockefeller Foundation in collaboration with Secretary Hillary Rodham Clinton.
-The report draws on the wisdom and experience of women from every sector, with the Beijing Declaration and Platform for Action at its center, to offer a roadmap for the way forward.
+The Georgetown Institute for Women, Peace and Security and The Rockefeller Foundation, in collaboration with Secretary Hillary Rodham Clinton, issued a report – Beijing+25: Accelerating Progress for Women and Girls – reflecting on progress to date and offering a roadmap for the future.
+This research draws on the wisdom and experience of women from every sector, with the 1995 Beijing Declaration and Platform for Action at its center.

 A Conversation with Hillary Rodham Clinton and Madeleine Albright

-The Georgetown Institute for Women, Peace and Security hosted a special virtual commemoration of the 25th anniversary of the UN Fourth World Conference in Beijing to reflect on the progress since 1995, the challenges that remain, and promising ways forward to continue advancing women’s rights and gender equality.
+The Georgetown Institute for Women, Peace and Security hosted a special virtual commemoration of the 25th anniversary of the UN Fourth World Conference in Beijing.
 Watch a recording of Melanne Verveer’s discussion with Hillary Rodham Clinton and Madeleine Albright below.

 Our report on the way forward for gender equality, Beijing+25: Accelerating Progress for Women and Girls, is informed by interviews with two dozen global women leaders.